Guthrie County Fair

 One of the best county fairs in Iowa.

 Although there have been many changes to the fair, like horse races being replaced with the mud bogs and a new grandstand replacing the old wooden one, some things will never change.
 Nothing can replace the cotton candy, corndogs, and carnival rides that still delight the crowds after all these years.
-Special events include the Saturday-morning parade, Teen Town Dance, live entertainment for the whole family, mud bog races, and bingo.
+Special events include the Saturday-morning parade, rodeo, live entertainment for the whole family, figure 8 races, and bingo.
 An amusement park with a merry-go-round and other rides keeps the kids entertained.
 Don’t forget to tour the 4H Exhibit Hall, the Art Hall, the Baker #2 country school museum, and the livestock barns.

 Over the last few years, the GC Fair Board has been raising funds to replace older buildings with new ones, like the grand stands and community building.
 Every year, the fair looks to improve and expand for the thousands of visitors who attend.
 The Guthrie County Fair is held every Labor Day weekend, which is one of the few fairs to take place after the Iowa State Fair.
 The fairgrounds have lots of camping sites available for visitors and loads of entertainment for all.